CivicActions/nebula/USDSPlaybook/AllPlaysTemplate.md

 #### key questions
 - What is your development stack and why did you choose it?
 - Which databases are you using and why did you choose them?
-- How long does it take for a new team member to start developing?---
+- How long does it take for a new team member to start developing?# Play 9
-id: 9
-title: Deploy in a flexible hosting environment
+## Deploy in a flexible hosting environment
----

 Our services should be deployed on flexible infrastructure, where resources can be provisioned in real-time to meet spikes traffic and user demand.
 Our digital services are crippled when we host them in data centers that market themselves as “cloud hosting” but require us to manage and maintain hardware directly.
 This outdated practice wastes time, weakens our disaster recovery plans, and results in significantly higher costs.